yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 <% if(bower || styles){ -%>
 │   ├── /inject.js              # Injects minified js file <% if(styles){ %>and css file<% } %> to index.html in example folder
 <% } -%>
+│   ├── /lint.js                # Common lint support with jshint and tslint
 <% if(styles && scss){ -%>
-|   |── /sass.js                # Builds all the .scss files with lint support
+|   |── /scss.js                # Builds all the .scss files with scss lint support
 <% } -%>
 │   ├── /scripts.js             # Build scripts
 │   ├── /tests.js               # Run tests and generate coverage reports